markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 If needed, you can also define a colour the pressed key will get, either when it is the correct, or if its one of the incorrect options.

 ### <a name="VAS">VAS</a>
+The item itself is a bit more complex then the previous items.The VAS item is designed to be used with the Rotary Encoder.
+It also has the option to be used with a standard mouse.
+The item interacts with a standard [sketchpad](https://osdoc.cogsci.nl/3.3/manual/stimuli/visual/#using-the-sketchpad-and-feedback-items) item.
+In particular, the item refers to a canvas with some [named] (https://osdoc.cogsci.nl/3.3/manual/python/canvas/#naming-accessing-and-modifying-elements) elements on it.
+The names of the elements can be entered in the configuration of the item.

 ![VAS](/images/VAS1.png)

+There are 3 names relevant for the VAS item: the name of the sketchpad to interact with, the name of the line element (on this sketchpad) on which the cursor moves, and the name of the cursor. optionally, there is the possibility to animate a timer (again, on the names sketchpad), counting down to the "end of response".
+If this element is used, it also must be named.

 ![VAS config](/images/VAS-config.png)

+There is also a configuration item "Start value".
+This value sets the starting point of the VAS cursor, when the rotary encoder is used.
+At the moment it is not functional (:().
+Because of this, the item can now only be used with the mouse as input device.

+The relative complexity of the VAS item led to the inclusion of a bare-bones example of its use.
+This example can be found under Tools|Example experiments in OpenSesame.

 ---